 How to Know What Type of Grief You’re Experiencing

-There isn’t a set timeframe for when normal grief becomes complicated grief.
-A general timeframe is if the grief continues for longer than six months after the loss has occurred, it’s probably a good indicator that it has turned into complicated grief.
-That being said, some people can experience feelings of grief for up to a year after a major loss.
+There isn’t a specific timeframe for when normal grief becomes complicated grief.
+In general, if the grief continues for longer than six months after the loss has occurred, it is an indicator that it has turned into complicated grief.
+That being said, some people can experience feelings of grief for up to a year or more after a major loss.
 There are certain dates or events like birthdays, holidays, and anniversaries that act as a constant reminder of the loss that occurred.